Plugily-Projects/plugily-projects.github.io/docs/villagedefense/support/faq.md

 ## Supported versions of Village Defense

-Supported versions are currently 1.11 - 1.16.XIf your plugin doesn't startup and you don't have this version you're receiving this message:
+Supported versions are currently 1.8.8 - 1.17.1

+If your plugin doesn't startup and you don't have this version you're receiving this message:

 ```text
   _   _           _                                                    _                _